Pan's box turtle

 Pan's box turtle (Cuora pani) is a species of turtle in the family Geoemydidae (formerly Bataguridae).
 The yellow-headed box turtle is sometimes included herein as a subspecies (Cuora pani aurocapitata).

-The Pan's box turtle is a highly endangered species on the verge of extinction.
-Each catch of the Pan's box turtle rewards upwards of $10,000 per trade (Turtle Conservancy, 2017).
+Pan's box turtle is a critically endangered species on the verge of extinction.
+Each catch of Pan's box turtle rewards upwards of $10,000 per trade (Turtle Conservancy, 2017).